aryklein/my-knowledge-vault/cheat_sheets/linux/disk_and_filesystem.md

 ```

 The option `-d` in `xfs_growfs` is to increase the size of the file system to
 the maximum size that the underlying device supports.
-Othwerwise you should use
+Otherwise you should use
 `-D <size>`